Mortgage borrowing calculator

 Our mortgage affordability calculator helps you to work out how much you might be able to borrow based on your income.

 Sometimes taking out a joint mortgage could increase the amount you can borrow, especially if you both have well-paid jobs.
-You can head to our Joint Mortgages page to find out more.
+You can head to our joint mortgages page to find out more.

 However, mortgage affordability is subject to lots of different things, such as your credit history, monthly outgoings and deposit, and it can also vary from lender to lender.